Blinko1987/True-Fiber-T626Pro-V1.0.0.5-Firmware/README.md

 2. Open serial terminal (PuTTY, minicom, screen, etc.) at 115200 bps

-3. Power on device → let it fully boot to login prompt
+3. Power on device → let it fully boot to login prompt and press enter.
+You will have a login screen.

-4. Login
+5. Login
    Username: ```admin```
    Password: ```$!%^kyw0rth```